4thokage/windows.dotfiles/README.md

 ```
 . .\bootstrap.ps1 [-Windows , -Apps] -ComputerName "Cheons"
 ```
+> "-Apps" will install applications with chocolatey (scripts/apps.ps1)

+> "-Windows" will setup some windows defaults

 To update your settings, `cd` into your local `windows.dotfiles` repository within PowerShell and then: